The link with Valparaíso of the author of the attack against Cristina Kirchner

 Meri’s house is yellow, with two floors, attached to two others with the same characteristics.
 The first floor door and window are barred.
 In the second, she wears a translucent curtain with floral motifs.

 Although a group of journalists waits outside his house, to learn the story of his son and perhaps his grandson, no one answers when you knock on the door.
-A noise is heard from inside the home, although it could come from the adjoining residence, where a niece of Meri went to leave food at noon.
+A noise is heard from inside the home, although it might come from the adjoining residence, where a niece of Meri went to leave food at noon.

 When consulted, the woman said that her aunt was not at home.
 And when asked by the reporters, she said that she was late for her work, that “I haven’t even seen the news,” and she disappeared walking quickly down the hill.

 The back window of the house of Sabag’s supposed grandmother, yes, was open.
-She could leave airing, or simply did not want to talk to the press.
+She might leave airing, or simply did not want to talk to the press.
 She probably has little or no contact with her son Fernando Montiel, which was the focus of an investigation for expulsion from Brazil in 2020.

 In Chile, according to Carabineros, Montiel has no criminal record.